devnull-cz/c-prog-lang/modules/structures.md

 cc struct-animals.c animal_minlegs.c
 ```

-where the compiler will do the compilation of the individual object files and
+The compiler will do the compilation of the individual object files and then
-then call the linker to contruct the binary (named `a.out`).
+call the linker to contruct the binary (named `a.out`).

 Or as follows: